mauricext4fs/wordpress-docker/INSTALL.md

    "my-wordpress-site.com" for
    the site url value of your wordpress installation.
 This is the hostname... make sure it resolve properly to the same server as this Wordpress installation).
-   Make sure to add `:<port>/wp/` to WORDPRESS_SITE_URL variable of wp-php-fpm service.
-Default port is 8020 (property 'ports' in wp-web service)
+Do not use 127.0.0.1.
+As docker have their own network, working similarly to a Virtual machine, 127.0.0.1 will not resolve to the same host (your PC) inside the docker machine.
+You must use the IP of you WLAN or Ethernet Adapter or Virtual Adapter.

    Replace WORDPRESS_DB_HOST with ip of your database.
 Also replace the value of the variable WORDPRESS_DB_NAME to your database server.
 Also adjust the DB login information as desired.
    For a new installation you must create an empty Database in Mysql manually.
 The wordpress installation routine (/wp-admin/) will create all necessary tables in the empty database.

 4. In etc/nginx/wp.conf uncomment the section location /rapi and change the value of `proxy_pass http://vlad.com;` to your remote backend API.

    This is optional... if you do not need to use a remote backend